How to Prepare RIGHT NOW for School Closures in Queensland

 - Does your child need their own Zoom or Skype account?

 - If your tutor will be delivering their services online, what will your child need?

 A good workspace has plenty of room, plenty of natural light, and is clear of clutter and distractions.
 For most families, there’s already a space where the kids sit to do homework but consider how suited it is for longer-term study.
 Is their study area free of distractions during the day?
 What suits in the evening may be less suitable by day.
 Will you have multiple kids doing online study at the same time?
 How will you minimise sibling distraction?

 Consider talking to other parents about planning online gaming downtime and social media “do not disturbs”.
-Even if the other parents don’t get on-board with structured home-schooling, they can at least tell their children not to send constant distractions to yours!
+Even if the other parents don’t get on-board with structured home-schooling, they can at least tell their children not to send constant distractions to yours

-When will schools in Queensland close?
+How long will schools in Queensland close?